kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 #### Critical rendering path

+The goal of optimizing for the 'critical rendering path' in your page is to have it rendered and be interactive the soonest possible to your users.
+Let's do that.

 We mentioned before that 'html-webpack-plugin' automatically injects references of all Webpack-generated `.js` and `.css` files for us in our `index.html`.
 But we don't want to do that now to have full control over their placement and applying the [resource hints](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content), both of which are a factor in how efficient a browser discovers and downloads them as chronicled [in this article](https://timkadlec.com/remembers/2020-02-13-when-css-blocks/).

 Now, there are Webpack [plugins](https://github.com/jantimon/html-webpack-plugin#plugins) that seem to help us in this respect, but: